jpdstan/hex-demo/readme.md

 Intro to Web Dev, HEX Workshop Spring 2016 by Innovative Design

 A project template and sample for a simple portfolio to be built within an hour.
+Emphasizes material design principles.

 ## Getting started